ratt-ru/shadeMS/README.md

 # shadeMS

-Rapid Measurement Set plotting with xarray-ms and datashader.
+Rapid Measurement Set plotting with dask-ms and datashader.

 ```
 Rapid Measurement Set plotting with dask-ms and datashader.
 Version 0.1.0